MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 + FullyQualifiedErrorId : PSSessionOpenFailed
 ```

-This example demonstrates that the Disable-PSRemoting cmdlet disables remote access to all session configurations, including session configurations with custom security descriptors.
+This example demonstrates that the Disable-PSRemoting cmdlet disables remote access to all session configurations that include session configurations with custom security descriptors.

 The first command uses the Register-PSSessionConfiguration cmdlet to create the Test session configuration.
 The command uses the FilePath parameter to specify a session configuration file that customizes the session and the ShowSecurityDescriptorUI parameter to display a dialog box that sets permissions for the session configuration.